haru235/pantry-manager/README.md

 2. Install dependencies

-npm install
+- npm install
-# or
-yarn install

 3. Set up Firebase

-Create a Firebase project at Firebase Console
+- Create a Firebase project at Firebase Console
-Add a new web app to the project
+- Add a new web app to the project
-Copy the Firebase configuration and replace the placeholders in src/firebase.js:
+- Copy the Firebase configuration and replace the placeholders in src/firebase.js:

 const firebaseConfig = {
   apiKey: "YOUR_API_KEY",